layersoftware/mtgstream-chrome/README.md

 Also you can change the game of the browser by changing the game variable on the first line of popout.js
   - Some possible are:
    - League of Legends ( League%20of%20Legends )
-   - Heartstone ( Hearthstone%3A%20Heroes%20of%20Warcraft )
+   - Hearthstone ( Hearthstone%3A%20Heroes%20of%20Warcraft )
    - Dota 2 ( Dota%202 )

 But you can do it with any game on twitch just got to the game's page on twitch an copy what's after http://www.twitch.tv/directory/game/